-To see if the Town will vote to raise and appropriate, or appropriate and transfer from available funds, the sum of Two Thousand Three Hundred Dollars (\$2,300), or any other sum, to be expended under the direction of OARS, Inc., for the purpose of control of invasive water chestnut plants in the Assabet River in Stow; or to take any other action relative thereto.
+To see if the Town will vote to raise and appropriate the sum of Two Thousand Three Hundred Dollars (\$2,300) to be expended under the direction of OARS, Inc., for the purpose of control of invasive water chestnut plants in the Assabet River in Stow; or to take any other action relative thereto.

 (Conservation Commission)

-The Finance Committee XXX this article.
+The Finance Committee recommends approval of this article.
 Passage of this article increases expenditures.

 This article funds river clean up expenses and possibly a small stipend for a volunteer coordinator.
 The Voters approved a similar amount of funds in FY21.
+The balance in this account as of April 15, 2021 is \$2,300.